AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/events/interactive-webinars/promoting-an-interactive-webinar.md

 ---
 # Promoting an Interactive Webinar {#promoting-an-interactive-webinar}

 Promoting an Interactive Webinar is similar to promoting a partner webinar via Launchpoint.
 When creating an Interactive Webinar event program you can add members to a program either by running a campaign or importing members to the program.
-To check the members that have been added to the Interactive Webinars Event Program, click on the Members Tab.
+To check the members that have been added to the Interactive Webinars Event Program, click on the Members tab.

 ![](assets/promoting-an-interactive-webinar-1.png)